 All Natural Products for Arthritis Relief

+More than 350 million people have arthritis worldwide.
+CDC stats on arthritis: Over 54 million Americans have arthritis.
 Arthritis affects one in five American adults.
-Two thirds of the people diagnosed with arthritis are under the age of 65.
+Two-thirds of the people diagnosed with arthritis are under the age of 65.
 An estimated 67 million Americans will have arthritis by the year 2030.

-Nearly 27 million Americans have its most common form, osteoarthritis.
+Nearly 32.
+5 million Americans have its most common form, osteoarthritis.
 Osteoarthritis (OA) results from the progressive degeneration of cartilage in synovial joints.
-Osteoarthritis is a condition caused in part by aging, injury, cartilage destruction, and an imbalance in inflammatory and anti-inflammatory pathways.
+Osteoarthritis is a condition caused by aging, injury, cartilage destruction, and an imbalance in inflammatory and anti-inflammatory pathways.

-Rheumatoid arthritis (RA) is an autoimmune condition and is characterized by systemic inflammation inside the body.
+Rheumatoid arthritis (RA) is an autoimmune condition and is characterized by systemic inflammation throughout the body.
 The immune system mistakenly attacks your body tissues.
-Not only joints, but the skin, eyes, lungs, and blood vessels can also be affected in this condition.
-Unlike the wear-and-tear damage of osteoarthritis, rheumatoid arthritis affects the lining of your joints, tendons, and ligaments which hold the joints together.
+The skin, eyes, lungs, and blood vessels may also be affected in RA.
+Unlike the wear-and-tear damage of osteoarthritis, rheumatoid arthritis affects the lining of your joints, tendons, and ligaments that hold the joints together.
 Eventually bone erosion and joint deformity develop.
-In RA five or more joints are progressively damaged.

-Is there an herbal-based product that substantially reduces inflammation, ameliorates pain, and protects the cartilage in the joints as well?
-Fortunately, there is!
+Are there herbal-based products that substantially reduce inflammation, alleviate pain, and protect the cartilage in the joints as well?
+Fortunately there are!

-Curcumin from turmeric possesses powerful anti-inflammatory and analgesic properties.
-In fact, it inhibits inflammation in joints by at least five known mechanisms.
-Curcumin-phosphatidylcholine phytosome complex decreased joint pain and improved joint function in individuals with OA.1 In contrast to NSAIDS (nonsteroidal anti-inflammatory drugs) and prescribed cox-2 inhibitors, curcumin has no gastrointestinal or cardiovascular side effects.
+Curcumin from turmeric possesses potent anti-inflammatory, anti-oxidant, and analgesic properties.
+It inhibits inflammation in joints by at least five known mechanisms.
+Studies show that curcumin-phosphatidylcholine phytosome complex decreased joint pain and improved joint function in individuals with OA.1 Unlike NSAIDs (nonsteroidal anti-inflammatory drugs) and prescribed cox-2 inhibitors, curcumin has no gastrointestinal or cardiovascular side effects.
 Curcumin also protects the weight-bearing surface of the joint and the cartilage cells from breakdown.2

 Curcumin for RA

-Curcumin blocks the activity of certain T-memory cells that are involved in several auto-immune diseases, including multiple sclerosis and rheumatoid arthritis (RA).
-One study found that 500 mg. of curcumin reduce the signs and symptoms of RA, including joint swelling and tenderness, significantly better than 50 mg.of diclofenac sodium, a non-steroidal anti-inflammatory drug.3 Curcumin exhibits some of same activities similar to recently discovered alpha- tumor necrosis factor blockers and other recently developed drugs used for RA.4
+Curcumin blocks specific activities of T-memory lymphocytes involved in several autoimmune diseases including multiple sclerosis and rheumatoid arthritis (RA).
+One study found that 500 mg. of curcumin reduces RA’s signs and symptoms, including joint swelling and tenderness, significantly better than 50 mg. of diclofenac sodium, a non-steroidal anti-inflammatory drug.5 Curcumin exhibits some of the same activities similar to recently discovered alpha-tumor necrosis factor blockers and other developed drugs used for RA.6

 Resveratrol Helps Joints

-Resveratrol, a phytochemical found in red grapes and blueberries, possesses powerful anti-oxidant and anti-inflammatory compounds and also targets several inflammatory agents and cartilage destroying compounds involved in OA.
-5,6
+Resveratrol, a phytochemical found in red grapes and blueberries, possesses powerful antioxidant and anti-inflammatory compounds.
+It targets several inflammatory agents and cartilage destroying compounds involved in OA.
+12,13 While resveratrol exerts potent anti-inflammatory and antioxidant actions, its low bioavailability is considered a major obstacle.
+Piperine from black pepper improves its bioavailability.
+So if you are considering using a resveratrol supplement, be sure it contains piperine.
+14

 More Help Is Needed

-As helpful as these supplements are, more is needed in combating arthritis.
+As helpful as these supplements are, more measures are needed in combating arthritis.

 - Adopt a plant based, anti-inflammatory diet.
 (See article entitled “The Anti-inflammatory Diet” on this web site.)